ali92hm/iso-rank/README.md

 ------------

 To compile this project you can use the make file included in the directory:
+	command line:
-	command: make Makefile
+		make Makefile

 preprocessor flags:

 	Library flags:
 		-DARPACK: To use Arpack++ library for eigenvector decomposition.
 		-DEIGEN: To use Eigen3 for eigenvector decomposition.
 	* Only one of the library flags should be set.

 	Executable flag:
 		-DSEQ: to compile the serial version
 		-DNODE_PAIR: to compile parallel version using node pair method (see Parallelization)
 	* The default parallelization method is Broadcast (see Parallelization)